n00b69/woa-betalm/guide/nopcupdate.md

 - Return to the main menu, press the rotating arrow icon in the top right, and press `Reboot Recovery`.

 ### Flashing WinInstaller
-- In TWRP, select **Install** and then locate **BetalmWinInstaller.zip** and flash it.
+- In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
 - Once you're given the option to reboot, do so.
 > [!Note]
-> Wait untill all processes complete and your device boots back into Windows.
+> Wait until all processes complete and your device boots back into Windows.
 This will take around 20-30 minutes.

 ## Finished!